FreeForm Logo

 2000 – 2001

 This design emphasizes the channel’s dual format: during the day, the audience enjoys children’s programs, and in the evening, family shows for all to watch together.
-The contrast between black and yellow represents the transition from day to night, conveying the idea of constant content availability for all ages at any time of day.
+The contrast between black and yellow represents the transition from day to night, conveying the idea of constant content availability for all ages at any time.
 The logo combines simplicity and functionality, remaining vibrant and appealing to viewers of all generations.

 2001 – 2003